Skip to content

 Direct image URL.

-Example: [{ "fileId": "file_abc123" }] or [{ "url": "https://example.com/image.jpg" }]
+Example: [{ "file_id": "file_abc123" }] or [{ "url": "https://example.com/image.jpg" }]

-audio array optional
+audio array optional · in development

 Array of audio inputs.